awsdocs/aws-codebuild-user-guide/doc_source/build-env-ref-env-vars.md

 + `CODEBUILD_KMS_KEY_ID`: The identifier of the AWS KMS key that CodeBuild is using to encrypt the build output artifact \(for example, `arn:aws:kms:region-ID:account-ID:key/key-ID` or `alias/key-alias`\)\.
 + `CODEBUILD_LOG_PATH`: The log stream name in CloudWatch Logs for the build\.
 + `CODEBUILD_RESOLVED_SOURCE_VERSION`: An identifier for the version of a build's source code\.
 Its format depends on the source code repository:
-  +  For CodeCommit, GitHub, GitHub Enterprise, and Bitbucket, it is the commit ID\.
+  +  For CodeCommit, GitHub, GitHub Enterprise Server, and Bitbucket, it is the commit ID\.
 For these repositories, `CODEBUILD_RESOLVED_SOURCE_VERSION` is only available after the `DOWNLOAD_SOURCE` phase\.
   +  For CodePipeline, it is the source revision is provided by CodePipeline\.
 For CodePipeline, the `CODEBUILD_RESOLVED_SOURCE_VERSION` environment variable may not always be available\.
   +  For Amazon S3, this does not apply\.
 + `CODEBUILD_SOURCE_REPO_URL`: The URL to the input artifact or source code repository\.
 For Amazon S3, this is `s3://` followed by the bucket name and path to the input artifact\.
 For CodeCommit and GitHub, this is the repository's clone URL\.
 If a build originates from CodePipeline, then this might be empty\.
 + `CODEBUILD_SOURCE_VERSION`: The value's format depends on the source repository\.
   + For Amazon S3, it is the version ID associated with the input artifact\.
   + For CodeCommit, it is the commit ID or branch name associated with the version of the source code to be built\.
-  + For GitHub, GitHub Enterprise, and Bitbucket it is the commit ID, branch name, or tag name associated with the version of the source code to be built\.
+  + For GitHub, GitHub Enterprise Server, and Bitbucket it is the commit ID, branch name, or tag name associated with the version of the source code to be built\.
 **Note**
-For a GitHub or GitHub Enterprise build that is triggered by a webhook pull request event, it is `pr/pull-request-number`\.
+For a GitHub or GitHub Enterprise Server build that is triggered by a webhook pull request event, it is `pr/pull-request-number`\.
 + `CODEBUILD_SRC_DIR`: The directory path that CodeBuild uses for the build \(for example, `/tmp/src123456789/src`\)\.
 **Note**
 If you use a secondary source, the environment variable for its directory path is `CODEBUILD_SRC_DIR_sourceIdentifier`, where `sourceIdentifier` is the source identifier you create\.
 For more information, see [Multiple input sources and output artifacts sample](sample-multi-in-out.md)\.